sg893052/sonic-buildimage/system/system-ready.md

 # 3 Unit Test
-1. Check show system status all output
+1. Check show system status all
+2. Check show system status all --brief
+3. Check show system status all --detail
-2. Check show system status core output
+4. Check show system status core
-3. Make any of the docker apps down and check failed apps details are shown
+5. Make any of the docker apps down and check failed apps details are shown
-4. Make any of the host apps down and check failed apps details are shown
+6. Make any of the host apps down and check failed apps details are shown
-5. Check all critical processes in each docker app are in running state.
+7. Check all critical processes in each docker app are in running state.
-6. Kill one of the critical processes of a docker and see if the docker is exiting.
+8. Kill one of the critical processes of a docker and see if the docker is exiting.
-7. Check show system status all output